 1963: The lookout cabin was rebuilt, the interior repainted and the shutters were converted all for a cost of $500.00.
 (Fremont N.F. files)

 1969: "There is a garage and toilet on Crane Mountain.
 By removing these structures, we would save numerous maintenance problems since these are locations of many of our vandalism problems.
 We have not used these structures for several years and do not have plans to use them in the future.
-However, we still must maintain them to keep them safe and in presentable condition." ( Memo to Forest Supervisor seeking recommendations for the removal of these buildings)
+However, we still must maintain them to keep them safe and in presentable condition." ( Memo to Forest Supervisor seeking recommendations for the removal of buildings)